microsoft/PowerToys/README.md

 #### Highlights from v0.39 / v0.41

+The PowerToys team delayed our 0.39 release.
+We learned a lot, but items took longer than expected.
+We had more we wanted done before the next release, so this longer time allowed us to get in more amazing pull requests by you, the community, to add / improve functionality for 0.41.

 **General**

 - New Awake utility added!
 Power-Users can now keep their computer awake on-demand without having to manage its power settings.
 A huge thank you to [@dend](https://github.com/dend) for driving the development of this feature.
 Check out complete guidance and getting started info on [Microsoft Docs](https://aka.ms/PowerToysOverview_Awake)